jzzheng22/hlp21-project-group-3/doc/Features.md

 ## Overall UI

 ### Zooming canvas
-- Via drop down menu or shortcuts: `Ctrl-Z` (zoom in) and `Ctrl-Y` (zoom out).
-Zooming is in steps of 1.25.
+- Via drop down menu or shortcuts: `Ctrl-[` (zoom out) and `Ctrl-[` (zoom in).
+Zooming is by factors of 1.25.

 ### Toggling Selection of Symbols
 - On holding down `Ctrl`, the app enters a "toggling" state.
 In this state, any unselected element that is selected (via click or drag) will become selected and highlighted, while selected elements will unselect and unhighlight.
-This is a feature similar to Windows OS.
 - This does not conflict with keyboard shortcuts.

 ### Error Messages and Highlighting